 An amazing cluster of rare Blue Quartz Crystals.
-Featuring very well formed and translucent crystals, clustered over two sides of a chunk of rock.
+Featuring very well formed crystals, clustered over a chunk of rock.
 This is a rare mineral specimen and a must for any quartz collection.
 Blue Quartz crystals are Dipyramidal shape.
 Dipyramidal Crystals don’t form the more common upright quartz clusters most people associate with quartz.
 The blue colouration is due to inclusions of Magnesioriebeckite.
 This is old stock and a must have for the quartz or mineral collector.

 Cantera Juanona, Antequera, Malaga, Spain.

 4.4cm x 3.3cm x 2.3cm, 24g.

 An opaque to translucent, blue variety of quartz, owing its colour to inclusions, commonly of fibrous magnesioriebeckite or crocidolite.

 Quartz is a fascinating common mineral, found in the Earth’s crust.
 If pure, quartz forms colourless, transparent hard crystals with a glass like luster.
 A significant component of many igneous, metamorphic and sedimentary rocks.
 Found in an abundant variety of formations and colors.

 Polished Quartz was the most advanced technology thousands of years ago, used by the Assyrians.
 As a lens to focus light, could help start a fire for cooking.
 The Vikings could have used one of these to find the sun on a cloudy day.
 As a magnifying glass the ancients could see the stars too.
 Today it leads technology being the main component of transistors which make our computers work and solar panels.